SUrrogate measures for SAFE autonomous and connected mobility

 Project Objectives

 In SUperSAFE, I will select the relevant variables drawn on the newly identified risks posed by CAVs.
-With these variables, I will develop a new proactive method based on surrogate measures of safety for studying the effects of the physical and digital infrastructure on the interaction between road users in a mixed-mobility environment.
+With these, I will develop a new proactive method based on surrogate measures of safety for studying the effects of the physical and digital infrastructure on the interaction between road users in a mixed-mobility environment.

 Context and Importance